Customary Units of Measurement

 - Homework 1 - We have to convert meters to feet by multiplying.

 - Homework 2 - Which is more, 9 centimeters or 50 millimeters?

-- Homework 3 - Divide.
+- Homework 3 - Here is and example problem: Divide.
 80 kilometers 40 meters ÷ 20

 These problems are worded more friendly than some of the homework problems.

 You will find a nice mix of question types in here as you progress through the quizzes.

 - Quiz 1 - Which is more, 10 yards or 50 miles?

 - Quiz 2 - A sync up of all the problems we have seen.

 - Quiz 3 - The last quiz in the bunch.